vladimirlojanica/ideas/README.md

  * a user could select an interesting region of a complex interface and 'send it to the notification area' or 'promote it to the titlebar' so that they can cut and splice the user environment how they like.
 This would be provided by the environment - not specifically coded. ([How can I display a live screenshot of a piece of another application?](http://blogs.msdn.com/b/oldnewthing/archive/2013/05/13/10417964.aspx))
  * the user can interrogate and inspect the information underlying information a widget is displaying and add behaviour to it
  * right click a 'disk usage' indicator and select 'monitor' and create a notification when disk usage reaches a threshold.
-The desktop environment is smart enoguh to know it is not the widget itself that is being monitored but the underlying data the widget is displaying.
+The desktop environment is smart enough to know it is not the widget itself that is being monitored but the underlying data the widget is displaying.

 ```
 Example: A configuration file

- - A simple visualization of a configuration file is a plaintext editor.
+ - A simple visualization of a configuration file is a plain text editor.
  - The next layer may be a tree structure to navigate the blocks of the file.
  - The next step would be to provide proper widgets for every value.
  - The next step may be wizards to generate certain blocks of the configuration file.